MiladArbabi/SynchroFlow/docs/architecture/UI-Lifecycle-architecture.md

 apps/frontend/src/activation/configs/
 ```

-Each config defines **presentation**, not lifecycle.
+They define **presentation only**, never lifecycle.

 ---

-## 9. Entitlements & Monetization
+## 10. Entitlements & Monetization

 Monetization is expressed **only** via:

 * `requiresPayment`
 * `hasPaidEntitlement`

-Paywalls render **only** in `GenericLifecycleShell`.
+Paywalls render **only** inside `GenericLifecycleShell`.

-No page or module may check entitlements directly for UI.
+No page or module may inspect entitlements directly for UI.

 ---

-## 10. Hard Rules (Enforced)
+## 11. Hard Rules (Enforced)

 ❌ No lifecycle conditionals outside shells
 ❌ No routing logic outside `ShopLifecycleGate`
 ❌ No lifecycle inference in pages
 ❌ No dashboard special-cases
 ❌ No module autonomy

-✅ Add behavior only via:
+✅ All behavior added via:

 1. ShopLifecycleShell
 2. ShopLifecycleGate